Asashou/notes/06_mpl_matrices/06_mpl_matrices.md

         - `x = np.arange(8)`
         - `a * x` doesn't work, `a.T * x` does
         - called array "broadcasting"
+    - can use many of the same methods as on 1D arrays:
+        - `a.max()`, `a.min()`, `a.sum()`, `a.mean()`, etc.
+        - by default, these work on all elements in a 2D array, and return a single value
+        - can be made to work across rows only, or columns only, by specifying the `axis` kwarg
+        - `a.max(axis=0)` finds the max across the 1st dimension, i.e. across all rows, and returns one result per column
+        - `a.max(axis=1)` finds the max across the 2nd dimension, i.e. across all colmuns, and returns one result per row

 - matrix operations:
     - `a.transpose()` or its shortcut property `a.T` - swaps rows with columns